defiled/glassboxx/sdk/README.md

 The Glassboxx SDK (`glassboxx`) is a Python package providing AI/ML functionalities including logging, explanation, and a Flask server to serve a React-based UI.

+-   private, works on your existing infrastructure and no data is shared
+-   you can use our servers if you choose to or do not have a DB
+-   seamless integration into productionized environment

 ## Installation

 Instructions on how to install the package, either from PyPI or locally for development.